Accounts

 }

-• For program accounts (smart contracts), this field contains either the executable program code itself or the address of another account that stores the executable program code.
+• Program accounts: This field contains either executable program code or the address of a program data account which stores the executable program code.

 Reading data from a Solana account involves two steps: